 To go one step further, you can get a free resume critique for personalized feedback on your document.
 This will tell you exactly where your resume excels and where it falls short, and you can use that information to speed up (and improve) your writing process.

 Hire a pro to do it for you

 Of course, a job search is more than just the resume; there are applications to fill out, cover letters to write, networking to be done, and interviews to prepare for.
 Therefore, one of the ways you can speed up the writing process is to eliminate it from your already-long to-do list and outsource the task to an expert resume writer.

 By working with a resume-writing professional from TopResume, you'll save yourself both time and frustration.
 With one worksheet and a bit of correspondence, you'll receive a resume that tells your career story at its best.
-Plus, your resume will be poised to beat applicant tracking systems and earn you more.
+Plus, your resume will make you more hirable, poised to beat applicant tracking systems, and earn you more.
 Meanwhile, you can spend your time on other important tasks, and your resume will be stronger than if you had written it yourself.
 Win-win.

 The clock is ticking on your job search, and there's no time to waste on trying to write your own resume.
 You can keep track of your achievements and teach yourself the resume-writing ropes, but in the end, working with a professional writer is the best way to ensure you use your time effectively.
 Once you're armed with a resume that's proven to impress, you won't just land a job — you'll land it quickly.

 Ready to speed up your job search?
 Enlist the help of a resume-writing expert.